Siege of Leningrad: Sinyavino Offensive

-The Sinyavino Offensive was a Soviet attempt to break the blockade of the city in early autumn 1942.
+The Sinyavino Offensive was a Soviet attempt to break the siege of the city in early autumn 1942.
 The 2nd Shock and the 8th armies were to link up with the forces of the Leningrad Front.
 At the same time the German side was preparing an offensive to capture the city, Operation Nordlicht (Northern Light), using the troops made available by the capture of Sevastopol.
 Neither side was aware of the other's intentions until the battle started.

 The offensive began on 27 August 1942 with some small-scale attacks by the Leningrad front, pre-empting "Nordlicht" by a few weeks.
 The successful start of the operation forced the Germans to redirect troops from the planned "Nordlicht" to counterattack the Soviet armies.
 The counteroffensive saw the first deployment of the Tiger tank, though with limited success.
 After parts of the 2nd Shock Army were encircled and destroyed, the Soviet offensive was halted.
 However, the German forces also had to abandon their offensive.